Islandora/documentation/docs/user-documentation/objects.md

 ![Display hints](../assets/view_mode_context.png)

 Finally, save your Context.
+From that point on, whenever the media for a node has the configured Mime type, Drupal will render the media using the corresponding view mode.

-These two approaches are not exclusive to one another.
+The node-level and global approaches are not exclusive to one another.
 You can configure the view mode globally and override it at the node level if you want.